phillipsshane94/phillipsshane94.github.io/index.md

 # Welcome to phillipsshane94's GitHub Pages

-Here are my various web projects that I've been doing as I learn HTML, CSS, Javascript, etc.
+Here are some various projects that I've done; the backend api is much more recent than any of the frontend projects.

 Here is a direct link to my github which has Google Foobar Challenges (I'd recommend looking at challenge 3) among some other things.
-I'm currently learning Web Development so many of my updates will be front-end projects.

 [Direct Github Link](https://github.com/phillipsshane94)